 Example 3: Tipped employee

 These examples show why payroll software earns its keep.
-One calculation error multiplied by 26 paychecks creates major problems.
+One calculation error multiplied by 26 paychecks creates a serious problem.
+For industry-specific help, Homebase has guides on restaurant payroll and how to do payroll for small businesses.

-Getting withholding wrong compounds problems.
+Getting payroll tax withholding wrong compounds fast.
 Too little means employees owe at tax time.
-Too much means they've given the state an interest-free loan.
-The process starts with state withholding forms that you translate into dollar amounts using withholding tables—but every state has different forms, tables, and update schedules.
+Too much means they've given the state an interest-free loan all year.
+The process starts with state withholding forms that you translate into dollar amounts using withholding tables or percentage formulas, and every state has different forms, tables, and update schedules.

 How much state tax is deducted from paychecks

-The amount varies by state tax rates, employee income, and personal situation.
+The amount varies by state tax rate, employee income, filing status, and allowances.
 States with graduated rates might withhold anywhere from 0% to over 10% of taxable wages.
-A typical employee earning $50,000 in a 5% flat-rate state sees about $96 withheld per biweekly paycheck—but pre-tax deductions and allowances change this significantly.
+A typical employee earning $50,000 in a 5% flat-rate state sees about $96 withheld per biweekly paycheck, but pre-tax deductions and allowances change this significantly.
+For a deeper breakdown of what comes out of a paycheck, see Homebase's guide on how much is payroll tax.

 State withholding formulas and tables